Head lice infestation: Epidemiology

 The number of cases of human louse infestations (or pediculosis) has increased worldwide since the mid-1960s, reaching hundreds of millions annually.
 It is estimated between 1 and 20% of specific groups in Europe are infected.

-Despite improvements in medical treatment and prevention of human diseases during the 20th century, head louse infestation remains stubbornly prevalent.
+Despite improvements in medical treatment and the prevention of human diseases during the 20th century, head louse infestations remain stubbornly prevalent.
 In 1997, 80% of American elementary schools reported at least one outbreak of lice.
 Lice infestation during that same period was more prevalent than chickenpox.

 About 6–12 million children between the ages of 3 and 11 are treated annually for head lice in the United States alone.
 High levels of louse infestations have also been reported from all over the world, including Israel, Denmark, Sweden, U.K., France, and Australia.

-The United Kingdom's National Health Service report that lice have no preference for any type of hair be it clean, dirty, or short.
+The United Kingdom's National Health Service reports that lice have no preference for any type of hair, be it clean, dirty, or short.
 The number of children per family, the sharing of beds and closets, hair washing habits, local customs and social contacts, healthcare in a particular area (e.g. school), and socioeconomic status were found to be factors in head louse infestation in Iran.
 Other studies found no relationship between frequency of brushing or shampooing.
 The California Department of Public Health indicates that chronic head lice infestation may be a sign of socioeconomic or family problems.
 Children between 4 and 13 years of age are the most frequently infested group.
 In the U.S., African-American children have lower rates of infestation.

 Head lice (Pediculus humanus capitis) infestation is most frequent on children aged 3–10 and their families.
 Females get head lice twice as often as males, and infestation in persons of Afro-Caribbean or other black descent could be rare due to difference in hair shape or width.
 But these children may have nits that hatch and the live lice could be transferred by head contact to other children.

 Stigma

 Head lice infestations are notably common, as is the stigma associated with those who experience infestations.
-Such stigma is even evidenced in the English language as the term "lousy," an adjective that describes something as very poor, bad or disgusting.
+Such stigma is even evidenced in the English language as the term "lousy", an adjective that describes something as very poor, bad, or disgusting.
 Misperceptions of those infected with head lice include that it is associated with low socioeconomic status, poor hygiene, unhealthiness, immigration status, and homelessness.
 Though these negative beliefs are unfounded, they can lead to consequences for both the caregivers and the affected individual, such as social exclusion and isolation from peers, victim-blaming, caregiver strain, inappropriate or unsafe treatment practices, and missed work or school.